haggen/timebank/README.md

 $ docker compose -f compose.yml -f compose.development.yml --profile proxy up
 ```

-ℹ️ See `compose.yml` and `compose.development.yml` for available configuration.
+> ℹ️ See `compose.yml` and `compose.development.yml` for available configuration.

 Finally you can visit http://www-timebank.localhost to see it in action.

-⚠️ The `proxy` profile assumes that ports `80` and `8080` are available and that you're using a browser that translates `*.localhost` to `127.0.0.1`.
+> ⚠️ The `proxy` profile assumes that ports `80` and `8080` are available and that you're using a browser that translates `*.localhost` to `127.0.0.1`.
 If this isn't the case you'll need to customize things or run it locally.

 ## Local development

+You'll need:

+1. Python v3.10+ with pipenv v2022+.
+2. Node.js v16+ with npm v8+.
+3. PostgreSQL v14+.

 Copy `example.env` as `.env` inside each application's directory.